Taking the Security out of Security Questions

 As with everything, there's always going to be at least one person who manages to lock themselves out of their account, with no access to an old email address and they can't remember their security question response.
 In these cases it's best not to attempt to provide the user with an automated method for account recovery.
 Another automated method is yet another point of entry for an account, and another place you need to secure.

 In cases like this, it's often better to have a customer service email or phone number which the user can contact, and have a person resolve the issue once they're satisfied the user is who they say they are (by verifying other details on the account).
+In some cases that's just not going to be possible though, and their account will just have to remain inaccessible forever.

 Get To The Point!